tcet-opensource/.github/profile/README.md

 # Welcome to TCET Open Source

 TCET Open Source aims to streamline software engineering education and development into a single organization.
+Kindly star our repos, if you like them.
+It really helps us out.

 ### We are hiring:
 Get a chance to be a part of engineering teams.
 Apply [now](https://bit.ly/tcetosrecruitment).